-- Dossier submission to referral 12-24 months - Families can expect to travel to Colombia for 4-6 weeks to finalize the adoption - Post-adoption reports required at 6, 12, 18, & 24 months after the child comes home for children 0-7 - Post-adoption reports required at 6, 12, 18, 24, 30, and 36 months after the child comes home for children 8+ and sibling groups - Families pursing the adoption of a waiting child can anticipate the entire process to take 12-18 months.
+- Dossier submission to referral 12-24 months - Families can expect to travel to Colombia for 5-6 weeks to finalize the adoption - Post-adoption reports required at 6, 12, 18, & 24 months after the child comes home - Families pursing the adoption of a waiting child can anticipate the entire process to take 12-18 months.

 Spence-Chapin regularly receives profiles of identified waiting children in Colombia who are ready to be matched with a family immediately.
-Visit the waiting child of our page to learn more at www.spence-chapin.org/waiting-children
+Visit the waiting child of our page to learn more at